matchbookmac/l-bridge/README.md

 the backoff cycle to complete.
 As such, it is not unusual for the test suite to take ~ 45 s.

+*Also*
+When testing, wlog.info is overwritten so that the test output is silent except for the mocha reporter.
+If tests are failing and you don't know why, comment out the lines in post-bridge-message and handle-post-response that overwrite that function.

 ####To send a test trap for a bridge:

 *Bridge Up*